 No, that’s the advantage about Look After My Bills!
 Your new supplier will contact your old one and request to transfer the account.
 Your new supplier will also ask for an opening meter reading, they’ll send these to your old supplier so they can close your account and calculate your final bill.

 All you need to do is pay your final bill from your old supplier, or even better they may owe you money!

 No, you will never be double charged for the energy you’ve used.
 Your new supplier will set a “go-live” date and ask for an opening meter reading on that date.

 Your old supplier bills for energy used before that; the new one bills for energy used after.

 No, when we switch suppliers for you, your electricity and/or gas meters are taken over by the new supplier.
 The new suppliers use the same pipes and wires, so they will not need to put new pipes and wires in.

 Your MPAN (Meter Point Administration Number) or Supply Number (S-Number) is the unique reference code that identifies your electricity meter.
 The number allows your new electricity company to identify your meter easily and quickly.

-Usually, your MPAN can be found on your bill, often called your “supply number”, and it will look like this:
+Usually, your MPAN can be found on your bill, often called your “supply number”.

 I don’t have a bill!

-Don’t worry, you can get your MPAN somewhere else.
+Don’t worry, you can get your MPAN elsewhere.
 First, you can always call your supplier and ask them to give you your MPAN over the phone.